 - Based on Certain Interests – organises itself keeping in view certain interests and thus tries to adopt the structure of power in the political systems.

-- Use of combination of Modern and Traditional Means – Modern means includes adoption of techniques like financing of political parties, sponsoring their close candidates at the time of elections and keeping the bureaucracy also satisfied.
+- Use of the combination of Modern and Traditional Means – Modern means includes adoption of techniques like financing of political parties, sponsoring their close candidates at the time of elections and keeping the bureaucracy also satisfied.
 Their traditional means include exploitation of caste, creed and religious feelings to promote their interests.

 - Pressure groups are primarily a consequence of inadequacies of Political Parties